Dizziness with neck pain

 It is common to get neck pain along with dizziness as the body’s natural response to dizziness is to hold the head still.
 This however causes tension in the neck muscles and stiffness in the joints which leads to pain.

-Similarly if you have stiffness in your neck and are not moving your head normally it will create an imbalance within the balance system within the neck.
+Similarly if you have stiffness in your neck and are not moving your head normally it will create an imbalance.
+Symptoms can last several minutes to hours but will usually decrease as the pain eases.

 If the dizziness is caused by the pain and stiffness in your neck it will improve by treating your neck.